Kosuke Tamura, Ph.D., FAHA

 Linking Neighborhood Contexts to Domain-Specific Physical Activity and Sedentary Behavior

-Examining the Role of Neighborhoods on Cardiovascular Health (Risk Factors, Morbidity, and Mortality)
+Examining the Role of Neighborhoods on Cardiometabolic Health (Risk Factors, Morbidity, and Mortality)

-Using large NIH-funded cohort studies, such as the Jackson Heart Study, Multi-Ethnic Study of Atherosclerosis, and Coronary Artery Risk Development in Young Adults, the lab studies how neighborhood physical (e.g., street connectivity, mixture of land use) and social environments (e.g., violence, problems, social cohesion) impact cardiovascular health with a special emphasis on racial and ethnic minority groups.
+Using large NIH-funded cohort studies, such as Multi-Ethnic Study of Atherosclerosis and Coronary Artery Risk Development in Young Adults, the lab studies how neighborhood physical (e.g., street connectivity, mixture of land use) and social environments (e.g., safety, social cohesion) impact cardiovascular cardiometabolic health.

-Further, the lab investigates whether behaviors (e.g., sedentary behavior) and psychosocial stressors (e.g., discrimination, depression, etc.) mediate the relationships between neighborhood contexts and cardiovascular health risks (e.g., sleep, type 2 diabetes, etc.).
+Further, the lab investigates whether behaviors (e.g., sedentary behavior) and psychosocial stressors (e.g., depression, anxiety, etc.) mediate the relationships between neighborhood contexts and cardiovascular cardiometabolic health risks (e.g., sleep, type 2 diabetes, etc.).

 Simulating the Impact of Neighborhood Contexts and Health Behaviors and Outcomes